Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop: Related Work

 \section{Related Work}

 \paragraph{Active Vision}

 Active perception systems physically move sensors to not only see, but to \textit{look}~\cite{bajcsy1988active,bajcsy2018revisiting,goldberg1984active,aloimonos1988active}.
 This arises naturally from physical constraints faced by embodied agents, which have only partial observations of the world at any point in time.
 The key insight of active vision is that actuation lets agents shape the utility of these observations to better achieve their goals.
-Existing systems primarily use active vision to maximize information gain for visual tasks: examples include tracking~\cite{papanikolopoulos1993visual,papanikolopoulos1991vision}, search~\cite{zhu2017target,ye2018active,kolve2017ai2}, observation completion~\cite{jayaraman2018learning}, and view selection for 3D reconstruction~\cite{zeng2020viewplanningsurvey,banta2000next,mendoza2020supervised,Smith2021Active3DVisionTouch} using voxel~\cite{isler2016infogainactive3d}, surfel~\cite{Monica18SurfelNBVPlanning}, or point cloud~\cite{Zeng2020PointCloudNBVPlanning} representations.
-Other works couple active sensing setups with robot manipulators and evaluate systems in terms of downstream task performance: this includes improvements in semantic understanding~\cite{sripada2024ap}, as well as computational efficiency~\cite{cheng2024open} and occlusion robustness~\cite{chuang2024active} for robot manipulation.
+Existing systems primarily use active vision to maximize information gain for visual tasks: examples include tracking~\cite{papanikolopoulos1993visual,papanikolopoulos1991vision}, search~\cite{zhu2017target,ye2018active,kolve2017ai2}, observation completion or reconstruction~\cite{jayaraman2018learning}, and view selection for 3D reconstruction~\cite{zeng2020viewplanningsurvey,banta2000next,mendoza2020supervised,Smith2021Active3DVisionTouch,Jiang2023FisherRF} using voxel~\cite{isler2016infogainactive3d}, surfel~\cite{Monica18SurfelNBVPlanning}, or point cloud~\cite{Zeng2020PointCloudNBVPlanning} representations.
+Other works couple active sensing setups with robot manipulators and evaluate systems in terms of downstream task performance: this includes improvements in semantic understanding~\cite{sripada2024ap}, computational efficiency~\cite{cheng2024open}, information seeking~\cite{dass2024learninglookseekinginformation}, and occlusion robustness~\cite{chuang2024active} for robot manipulation.
 Like these systems, EyeRobot also studies active vision for robot manipulation.
-Instead of relying on heuristics~\cite{sripada2024ap} or camera action demonstrations~\cite{cheng2024open,chuang2024active}, however, EyeRobot proposes to learn optimal eye gaze policies directly with reinforcement learning; we learn where to look in order to act.
+Instead of relying on heuristics~\cite{sripada2024ap}, camera action demonstrations~\cite{cheng2024open,chuang2024active}, or ground-truth gaze or state however, EyeRobot proposes to learn optimal eye gaze policies directly in observation space with reinforcement learning; we learn where to look in order to act.

 \paragraph{Behavior Cloning} Behavior cloning (BC)~\cite{billard2008survey,hussein2017imitation,ravichandar2020recent,pomerleau1988alvinn} is the dominant paradigm for teaching robots manipulation skills.
 BC is advantageous because it does not require hand-designed behaviors, costs, and rewards---instead, BC policies are simply trained to imitate human demonstrations.
 Prior work has shown how this can enable new capabilities in mobile~\cite{du2022bayesian,fu2024mobile}, bimanual~\cite{zhao2023learning,lin2024learning,grannen2023stabilize,chi2024universal}, and language-conditioned~\cite{brohan2022rt,brohan2023rt,black2410pi0,team2025gemini} robot manipulation.
 Policies of this form can also be implemented using a diverse range of architectures, including energy-based~\cite{florence2022implicit}, diffusion~\cite{black2410pi0}, and autoregressive~\cite{pertsch2025fast,team2025gemini}.
 In EyeRobot, we adopt a similar imitation-based system for manipulation in large workspaces.
 In contrast to prior systems that solely focus on learning from demonstration, however, EyeRobot's BC-RL training shows how behavior cloning objectives for robot actions can (i) be optimized jointly with an eye gaze reinforcement learning objective and (ii) used as a reward itself for reinforcement learning.